quantaosun/Schrodinger_Docking_and_MD/README.md

 A fancy GUI could easily distract you attention as well, makng it hard to logically think of your problems due to too much colorful process.
 What you really need is a plain process or a black box process, and to save your energy for the final docked pose analysis at last.

-By using a GUI to do every tiny task, such as preparing protein structures instead of command line, you slow down the working efficiency.
+By using a GUI instead of command line,  to do every tiny task, the working efficiency drops significantly.
 In order to solve this problem,

 ### An example workflow wrapped by Knime can be found in this repository.
 It does a docking (either SP mode or IFD mode ) then run a MD to optimise the docked pose to give you a more confident binding mode.